 - i.
 Blended case rate payment for both physicians and hospitals; - ii.
 Including a NTSV C-section metric in existing hospital and physician quality incentive programs; and - iii.
 Population-based payment models, such as maternity episode payment models. - d) Contractor must annually report in the application for certification: - i.
 How it is engaging with providers and Enrollees to promote the appropriate use of C-sections; and - ii.
 Its payment strategy for maternity care, including how this strategy promotes the appropriate use of C-sections, and the number and percent of network maternity hospitals under each strategy. - e) Covered California expects Contractor to encourage providers with high rates of NTSV C-section delivery to pursue CMQCC coaching.
 Covered California expects the Contractor to consider NTSV C-section rate, improvement trajectory, and willingness to engage in coaching as part of its maternity hospital contracting decisions and terms by year end 2023 and annually thereafter.
-Covered California does not expect Contractor to base potential network removal decisions on one measure alone. - 2) Maternal health disparities exist across the full spectrum of maternal health, from preconception, to pregnancy, and the postpartum period.
-Disparities in maternal health disproportionately affect Black and Latino populations at higher rates than other racial groups.
-Reducing and eliminating gaps in maternal health requires a multifaceted approach.
-To accomplish this, Contractor must: - a) Annually submit patient level data files for the following HEDIS measures in accordance with Article 1.02.1: - i.
+Covered California does not expect Contractor to base poor performance, and potential network removal decisions, on one measure alone. - 2) Maternal health disparities exist in across all three phases the full spectrum of maternal health, from preconception, to pregnancy, and the postpartum period.
+Disparities in maternal health disproportionately affect belack and Latino women populations at higher rates than other racial groups.
+Reducing and eliminating gaps in maternal healthcare requires a multifaceted approach.
+To accomplish this, Contractor must: - a) Annually submit patient level data files for the following HEDIS measures in accordance with Article 1.02.1: - Prenatal and Postpartum Care (PPC) (NQF #1517) - i.
 Prenatal Depression Screen and Follow-up (PND-E) - ii.
 Postnatal Depression Screen and Follow-up (PDS-E) - b) Annually report in the application for certification:

 - i.
 How it is engaging with its contracted providers to improve performance on the maternal health measures in 4.03.7.2, which may include performance reviews, evidence-based interventions, and participation in quality collaboratives. - ii.
 How it identifies maternal health disparities among its maternity Enrollees. - iii.
 How it engages with hospitals and providers to address maternal health disparities.
 Engagement may include quarterly performance reviews, data analysis on race and ethnicity of its maternity Enrollees and outcomes, implementation of corrective action plans, or trainings on implicit bias for perinatal staff. - iv.
-How it supports its maternity Enrollees, such as access to culturally and linguistically appropriate maternity care, referrals to group prenatal care or community-centered care models for patients, in home lactation and nutrition consultants, doulas for postpartum care, and related services. - c) Contractor must engage with Covered California to review its performance on the Prenatal and Postpartum Care (PPC) (NQF #1517) measure, the Prenatal Depression Screen and Follow-up (PND-E), Postnatal Depression Screen and Follow-up (PDS-E), and the strategies reported in accordance with Article 4.03.7. - d) Work collaboratively with Covered California to promote and encourage all in-network hospitals that provide maternity services to use the resources provided by California Maternity Quality Care Collaborative (CMQCC) and the California Department of Public Health's Maternal, Child and Adolescent Health (MCAH) Division to address maternal health disparities.
+How it supports its maternity Enrollees, such as access to culturally and linguistically appropriate maternity care, referrals to group prenatal care or community-centered care models for patients, in home lactation and nutrition consultants, doulas for postpartum care, and related services. - c) Contractor must engage with Covered California to review its performance on the Prenatal and Postpartum Care (PPC) (NQF #1517) measure, the Prenatal Depression Screen and Follow-up (PND-E), Postnatal Depression Screen and Follow-up (PDS-E), and the strategies reported in accordance with Article 4.03.7. - CollaborateWork with its contracted providers to collect Prenatal and report results in the annual application for certification.
+Contractor must engage with Covered California to review its performance.
+Work collaboratively with Covered California to promote and encourage all in network hospitals that provide maternity services to use the resources provided by California Maternity Quality Care Collaborative (CMQCC)